vanusquarm/vanusquarm/README.md

     <a href="https://www.linkedin.com/in/sylvan-quarm/"><img src="https://img.shields.io/badge/linkedin-%230177B5?style=flat&logo=linkedin&logoColor=white"/></a>
  </h2>
     </h1>
 I build highly scalable and performant backend applications, as well as having a lot of experience in Machine and Deep Learning along with Natural Language Processing.
-I currently architect ML solutions extensively on AWS and GCP, but I also have a good working knowledge on other cloud platforms.
+I currently architect ML solutions extensively on AWS and GCP.

 <!-- 🔭 I'm a Backend Engineer [@Cobblestone Energy](https://cobblestoneenergy.com/) in Dubai (Remote)-->